 Possible wizard-sightings: 5

-A lot of what I’d expected was there – adult women in gothic corsets and witches’ boots, men named Waterfall, steampunk hairdos.
-Also vegan, gluten-free, ethically-made cakes were no duh.
-My flatmates who came with me out of "curiosity" (high sex drives/ dry patches) wandered away and were promptly invited to play a time-travel card game not unlike Magic: The Gathering called Chrononauts, in a chill-out room next to the gender-neutral bathrooms.
+A lot of what I expected was there—adult women in gothic corsets and witches’ boots, men named Waterfall, and steampunk hairdos.
+Also, the vegan, gluten-free, ethically-made cakes were pretty predictable, too.
+My flatmates who came with me out of "curiosity" (high sex drives/dry patches) wandered away and were promptly invited to play a time-travel card game not unlike Magic: The Gathering called Chrononauts, in a chill-out room next to the gender-neutral bathrooms.
 It was a lot to ask.

-Polyday featured an array of workshops on topics like "Poly and Kink", "Dealing with the Media" (awkward) and a load of workshoppy crafts and arts based exercises, keenly demonstrated by the man above.
-However, my favourite activity by far was something called "Post-romantic dance".
-This involved a lot of "contact improv", which was basically just rolling your body non-sensually over your partner’s body and the floor in different ways.
-It was kinda the unofficial activity of the day at Polyday.
+Polyday featured an array of workshops on topics like "Poly and Kink," "Dealing with the Media" (awkward), and a load of workshoppy crafts and arts-based exercises, keenly demonstrated by the man above.
+However, my favorite activity by far was the "Post-Romantic Dance."
+This involved a lot of "contact improv," which was basically just rolling your body non-sensually over your partner’s body on the floor in different ways.
+It was kind of the unofficial activity of the event.

 Some people were really into it.
 Like, really, really into it.
 Like, kinda, me.
 Everyone should spend more of their day rolling around on the floor with people they've never met.

-The official vibe of Polyday is about respecting people’s levels of comfort and not touching them unless you guys are partners or have that arrangement and it’s all O-K. After one or two workshops, I started to get a non-literal feel for how things went, and plucked up the courage to start some convos during a plasticine-modelling session.
+The official vibe of Polyday is about respecting people’s levels of comfort and not touching them unless you guys are partners or have that arrangement and it’s all OK.
+After one or two workshops, I started to get a non-literal feel for how things went, and plucked up the courage to start some convos during a plasticine modeling session.

-Oh right: the plasticine-modelling session...
+Oh right: the plasticine modeling session...
 The basic premise of polyamory is that it is possible and fine to love or lust after more than one person at one time, and that, with care and communication, you can have more than one (or more than ten, YOLO) successful, happy relationships at once.
-So, naturally, everyone at the event took some plasticine and straws and made "polycules", little modelling-clay representations of the romantic/ sexual relationships in their lives.
+Naturally, everyone at the event took some plasticine and straws and made "polycules"—little clay representations of the romantic/sexual relationships in their lives.